 The construction located just a few hundred meters from Olympieion is the only stadium in the world built entirely of marble.
 The initially simple sports field dates back to the 4th century BC.

 Two hundred years later, a Roman senator rebuilt it into a vast arena with 50 000 seats.
-After that, the building fell into oblivion for centuries, until archaeological excavations rediscovered it at the end of 19th century.
-In 1986 the stadium hosted the first modern Olympics.
+After that, the building fell into oblivion for centuries until archaeological excavations rediscovered it at the end of the 19th century.
+In 1896 the stadium hosted the first modern Olympics.